Saboyaa/obsidian/Code/Scanning Tools.md

 arping
 netdiscover

-Based on icmp (pode ser usado em redes remotas) pingsweep
+Based on icmp ( can be used on remote networks ) pingsweep